ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 `bsp.gztc.map_addresses_nonsecure` and give it the address range for SRAM3.
 It will then hit all the right bits in all the right registers for you.

-You will also want to call `bsp.gztc.allow_secure_read_write` to tell it that although SRAM3 is given over to Nonsecure State, Secure State would still like to read it.
+You may also want to call `bsp.gztc.allow_secure_read_write` to tell it that although SRAM3 is given over to Nonsecure State, Secure State would still like to read it.
+Technically you don't need this to boot the application, but if you later want to receive pointers through a Nonsecure Callable API and then read the data they point at, you'll need this enabled.

 <details>
 <summary>Hint</summary>